peeranha/peeranha-web/app/faq/en.md

 /unlinkaccount - unlink telos account

 /updatedisplayname - update display name

+/postquestion _Question Text_ - ask a question in one step (Default Community and Tags have to be set in the chat settings)

 _Post an answer directly from Telegram by using "Reply" action on a notification message about a posted question._